 Unlike the other homeschool planners on this list, this planner is a dated planner starting in July and ending in June.
 The main subjects are labeled and include math, science, history, language arts, and Bible.
 There are some empty spaces on the weekly planning page for a custom subject or extracurricular activity.
 These kits include stickers, bookmarks, and snap-on covers that are heavy plastic.

 We like this homeschool planner.
 We love that it is so cohesive.
 It is a one-stop-shop for almost every aspect of your life.
 We wish this planner didn’t have Bible listed as a core subject so that more secular families could enjoy it.
 Included in the book are pages to help plan homeschool.
 This is beneficial for new homeschooling families.
 There are articles, tips, and organization pages.
-Overall, the book is sturdy and will last all year.
+Overall, the book is sturdy and would suit a year-round homeschool schedule.
 The extra accessories available will help keep you that much more organized and brighten up the pages.
 This one is one of the best homeschool planners because it is cohesive and helps keep more than just school work organized.